-It’s 2015 and more and more businesses are moving their data from local on-premises file shares to the cloud for a variety of reasons.
+It’s the 21st century, more and more businesses are moving their data from local on-premises file shares to the cloud for a variety of reasons.
 It could be for persistence and backups, ease of access for employees across the globe, or even to limit the amount of infrastructure required to run the business itself.
 Cloud storage encourages working from home and goes hand-in-hand with more modern work environments.

-Here on the Sharegate support team, a common scenario we’ve noticed our users asking us about is the need to move a traditional network file share to OneDrive for Business.
+Here on the Sharegate support team, a common scenario our users ask us about is the need to move a traditional network file share to OneDrive for Business.
 The file share is usually name-based and mapped on each computer as a network drive.
-For example, the employee named Jimmy De Santis will have a mapped drive containing both public and personal documents set up as follows: DOMAINJimmy De Santis.
+For example, the employee named Jimmy De Santis will have a mapped drive containing both public and personal documents set up as follows: DOMAIN\Jimmy De Santis.

 OneDrive for Business Migration Pre-Requisites